todogroup/ospology/README.md

 ### 🧭 OSPO Mind Map

-The [OSPO Mind Map](https://ospomindmap.todogroup.org/) provides a schema that represents a general perspective of open source program office's responsibilites, roles, behavior, and team size with the ecosystem.
+The [OSPO Mind Map](https://ospomindmap.todogroup.org/) provides a schema that represents a general perspective of open source program office's responsibilities, roles, behavior, and team size with the ecosystem.

-Contributors are welcome to add improvements to the mindmap future versions on its dedicated [repo](https://github.com/todogroup/ospology/tree/main/ospo-mindmap)
+Contributors are welcome to add improvements to the mindmap future versions on its dedicated [repository](https://github.com/todogroup/ospology/tree/main/ospo-mindmap).

 ## 💫 Show your support

 We don't accept donations.
 Please give a ⭐️ if this project helped you!

-If your organization would like to help TODO Group and its mission, please consider supporting TODO as [General Member](https://todogroup.org/join/) or [OSPO Associate](https://github.com/todogroup/governance/blob/main/OSPO-Associate-Program.md)
+If your organization would like to help TODO Group and its mission, please consider supporting TODO as [General Member](https://todogroup.org/join/) or [OSPO Associate](https://github.com/todogroup/governance/blob/main/OSPO-Associate-Program.md).

 ## 📝 License